safayetjamil647/OpticAgent-POC/README.md

 #### WooCloudPro-POC
-### Automate Laravel Ecommerce Installation In LXC Containers With USER Defined Data USING PYTHON
+### Automate Laravel Ecommerce Installation In K8s Containers With USER Defined Data USING PYTHON
-### SCALE ALLOCATIONS OF CONTAINER - CPU,MEM,STORAGE In LXC
+### SCALE ALLOCATIONS OF CONTAINER - CPU,MEM,STORAGE In K8s
-### Dynamic Port Allocation For LXC Containers and Proxy Traffic
+### Dynamic Port Allocation For K8s Containers and Proxy Traffic
 ### SSL Configurations For PROXY SYSTEM- NGINX and Config
 ### Unique URL Generations for Users
-### Mysql DB Scaling and Failover
+### Mysql DB Scaling and Failover in K8s